 Emma has become quite the crafting machine recently, perusing books for ideas as well as coming up with her own.
-She got the idea for this spouting whale from The Usborne Big Book of Science Things to Make and Do, which we were lucky enough to win in a giveaway at Mouse Grows, Mouse Learns last year!
-It’s more of a science craft book than a science experiment book, but Emma has a lot of fun with it!
+She got the idea for this spouting whale from The Usborne Big Book of Science Things to Make and Do.
+It’s more of a science craft book than a science experiment book, but Emma has a lot of fun with it.
+And years later, she remembered it when we saw a whale spouting on our Alaska Cruise!

 We did change the instructions slightly, using plasticine to create a seal between the straw and the water balloon instead of paper.
 I think our solution was a big improvement!